![]() |

 Sara Nijs have produced a wonderful book "Chole The Non-Royal but most

-Gordon Taylor, England
+Gordon Taylor, Great Britain

 Early in the New Year I received your excellent book on Choule.